Four-wheel drive: Limiting slippage

-Many differentials have no way of limiting the amount of engine power that gets sent to their attached output shafts.
-As a result, if a tire loses traction on acceleration, either because of a low-traction situation (e.g., driving on gravel or ice) or the engine power overcomes available traction, the tire that is not slipping receives little or no power from the engine.
+Many open differentials have no way of limiting the amount of engine power that gets sent to their attached output shafts.
+As a result, if a tire loses traction on acceleration, either because of a low-traction situation (e.g., driving on gravel or ice) or because the engine power overcomes available traction, the tire that is not slipping receives little or no power from the engine.
 In very low-traction situations, this can prevent the vehicle from moving at all.
 To overcome this, several designs of differentials can either limit the amount of slip (these are called 'limited-slip' differentials) or temporarily lock the two output shafts together to ensure that engine power reaches all driven wheels equally.

-Locking differentials work by temporarily locking together a differential's output shafts, causing all wheels to turn at the same rate, providing torque in case of slippage.
+Locking differentials work by temporarily locking together a differential's output shafts, causing all wheels to turn at the same rate, which provides torque in case of slippage.
 This is generally used for the center differential, which distributes power between the front and the rear axles.
 While a drivetrain that turns all wheels equally would normally fight the driver and cause handling problems, this is not a concern when wheels are slipping.

-The two most common factory-installed locking differentials use either a computer-controlled multiplate clutch or viscous coupling unit to join the shafts, while other differentials are more commonly used on off-road vehicles generally use manually operated locking devices.
-In the multi-plate clutch, the vehicle's computer senses slippage and locks the shafts, causing a small jolt when it activates, which can disturb the driver or cause additional traction loss.
-In the viscous coupling differentials, the shear stress of high shaft speed differences causes a dilatant fluid in the differential to become solid, linking the two shafts.
-This design suffers from fluid degradation with age and from exponential locking behavior.
-Some designs use gearing to create a small rotational difference that hastens torque transfer.